Models

 Metronamica can work in one of two configurations as depicted below.
 The left image shows the geographical scales in the single layer (SL) configuration.
 This is best suited for cities and small regions.
 The right image shows the geographical scales in the multi layer (ML) configuration.
 This is better suited for larger regions and countries, where multiple agglomerations are present.
 When you set up an application for your own region, you can choose whether you want an SL or ML configuration.

-SL configuration
+SL configuration ML configuration

 Models at each geographical scale